princessmiku/princessmiku/README.md

 -------

-- 🔭 I’m currently working on a RSSDesktopClient
+- 🔭 I’m currently working on a System that should manage my Anime stuff

-- 🌱 I’m currently learning **Game and website development**
+- 🌱 I’m currently learning **Website development**

 - 👨‍💻 All of my projects are here on GitHub [https://github.com/princessmiku?tab=repositories](https://github.com/princessmiku?tab=repositories)